testsmt/ci/README.md

 ## Overview

-This project is designed to automate the process of analyzing nightly builds of various SMT solvers for potential bugs.
+This project is designed to automate the process of analyzing latest releases and nightly builds of various SMT solvers for potential bugs.
 By leveraging GitHub Actions, this project ensures that the solvers are regularly checked and any issues are promptly identified.
 This initiative was developed by Andrei Zhukov and Dominik Winterer as part of a semester project at the AST Lab, ETH Zurich.

 ## Solvers Monitored